geins-io/sdk-api-mgmt-javascript/docs/CategoryApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.CategoryApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.CategoryApi();
-let query = new GeinsManagementApiSdkJs.CategoryModelsCategoryQuery(); // CategoryModelsCategoryQuery | The query to filter categories by. apiInstance.queryCategories(query, (error, data, response) => {
+let query = new GeinsSdkApiMgmtJavascript.CategoryModelsCategoryQuery(); // CategoryModelsCategoryQuery | The query to filter categories by. apiInstance.queryCategories(query, (error, data, response) => {
   if (error) {
     console.error(error);